Rhythm exists on 3 fundamental levels:

 We will learn rhythm by learning rhythm cells (which can be thought of as rhythmic words), and combining them with other rhythm cells to make longer rhythm patterns (which can be thought of as rhythmic sentences).

 Rhythm and movement go hand in hand.
 Rhythm requires coordination.
 In order to have a true sense of rhythm, one must be able to move their body to macrobeats and microbeats and the space in between.
 The amount of space between the macrobeats will determine how fast or slow the tempo is.
 Moving not to the beat is just as important as moving to the beat.

 If you haven't watched the Duple Acculturation and Triple Acculturation videos yet, do so now!
-Explore the movement combinations presented in the video:
+Explore the movement combinations presented in the videos: